ostreedev/ostree/docs/manual/atomic-upgrades.md

 ## The /ostree/boot directory

-However, we want to optimize for the case where the set of kernel/initramfs pairs is the same between both the old and new deployment lists.
+However, we want to optimize for the case where the set of kernel/initramfs/devicetree sets is the same between both the old and new deployment lists.
 This happens when doing an upgrade that does not include the kernel; think of a simple translation update.
 OSTree optimizes for this case because on some systems `/boot` may be on a